Nculak28/Engineering-Portfolio/README.md

 - Link to Rover folder - [Rover Robot](./Rover)

 ## Aircraft Design Project
-- **[Milutary Aircraft Bomber Project]** – Worked with 12 others on a theoretical C- 5 Galaxy successor.
-I was tasked with the CAD for the project.
+- **[AEX1 "Avalanche Express"- Strategic Bomber Concept]** – Semester-long aerospace design project to develop a next-generation heavy strategic bomber inspired by the C-5 Galaxy and structurally modeled from the Airbus A380 platform.

+As the sole CAD engineer on the team, I developed the complete aircraft 3D model while contributing to a 100+ page systems and performance report covering aerodynamics, structures, payload capability, and mission analysis.
-Link to C5 Successor folder -
+- Link to C5 Successor folder -

 ---